-A few months ago, I made the decision to quit my Executive position at a small internet publishing firm.
+A few months ago, I decided to quit my Executive position at a small internet publishing firm.
 I knew I didn’t want to jump into another 40-hours-behind-the-desk job right away, so I decided to pursue a career in real estate.
-I thought it might work well with the small portfolio of rental properties that I began to put together over the past two years.
+I thought it might synergize well with my small portfolio of rental properties that I began to put together over the past two years.
 I also like the idea of having a clear business path, specifically, if I do well as an Agent, I could build up a team and eventually start a Brokerage firm.

-November 15th was my D-Day.
-I left my old job and officially start my new career.
+November 15, 2013, was my D-Day (departure from corporate world day…lol).
+I left my old job and officially started my new career.
 This is a career where a big emergency fund and a good mentor come in really handy.
-I have already spent nearly $2,000 to get started, while working at $0 per hour pay rate.
+I have already spent nearly $2,000 to get started while working at a $0 per hour pay rate.

 Before I get into what happened during the first week, here is a brief synopsis of the events that led up to November 15th.

 - Late July: Submitted my resignation to the owner of the company.
 Yes, I gave them a really long time to find my replacement.

 - Early August: Registered for the training course.
 The requirement in Virginia is 60 hours of class time.
 I opted for the online training.
 In short, it took me a lot longer than 60 hours to understand and memorize all the information.

 - Mid-October: Passed the classroom exam.
 You need to pass this test before you can take the official National and State licensing exams through PSI.

 - Late October: Passed the official National and State licensing exams, and submitted my fingerprints to the Real Estate Board.